JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Croomba V2/ReadMe.md

 ## Subsystems
 - Compass Subsystem - To locate the robot having the orientation and heading
-- Revamp Chassis and Motor subsystem - upgrade the chasis to have less weight and upgrade the motor to climb issue
+- Revamp Chassis and Motor subsystem - upgrade the chassis to have less weight and upgrade the motor to climb issue

 ## Cut Subsystems with explanation
 - Live Stream subsystem